 The notion of a legal subject is at the center of the struggle between legal positivism and natural-law theory, more precisely, the exclusively positivist understanding of the legal status of a natural person as fictional and technical on the one hand, and the natural-law understanding of a legal subject that is equal to the philosophical-anthropological understanding of a person, on the other.
 But should the legal subjectivity of a natural person be an "either - or" concept?
 Given that the scope of legal capacity includes both personality and property rights, we can claim that the status of a legal subject requires both approaches.
 Such is the point of view of numerous other theoreticians who more or less agree with the position that there is a difference between a legal subject and a person in a philosophical-anthropological sense, but these are not completely separate concepts.
-Finnis as well proposes an approach that encompasses both understandings.
-Dewey believes that the concept of a legal subject is practical, in contrast to the concept of a physical person in the philosophical-anthropological sense, which is not.
-Relsen claims that "law does not define man in totality, but with individual acts that belong to the community, and man as a naturalized subject is only an auxiliary concept of legal expertize that regulates the behavior of many people."271 Beckman believes similarly and claims that although legal subjectivity is of a natural person is pragmatically determined by law, she remains a person in the philosophical sense.272 Coughlan believes that legal status is determined by purpose, so he concludes that the legal definition of a person should be more restrictive than what a person naturally means.273 Olivia Little advocates a political, pragmatic concept of legal status, as separate from the natural.
-274 Grear believes that there is a deep and inseparable connection between a legal subject and a human being, although it is clear that legal subjects "are not just people".
-275 Van Beers sees the legal subject as a mask, the already mentioned persona, which represents "the roles that subjects play on the legal stage, while the naturalistic conception of personae is necessary in the regulation of bioethical issues."276 Mussawira and Parsley consider it necessary to separate the "functional and pragmatic, Roman concept of the person, from the philosophical, which has far-reaching theological, philosophical and political dimensions."277 Ten Haaf distinguishes between naturalistic and constructivist approaches to legal personality, whereby the naturalistic approach implies the determination of the philosophical anthropological status of a person, while constructivism would imply the creation of legal subjectivity, thus also its separation from philosophical - anthropological status.
-278 We can conclude that the majority of theoreticians relate the legal and philosophical notion of person, with the fact that legal includes entities other than human beings, while on the other hand, man is more than a legal definition.
+Finnis as well proposes an approach that encompasses both understandings.273 Dewey believes that the concept of a legal subject is practical, in contrast to the concept of a physical person in the philosophical-anthropological sense, which is not.274 Kelsen claims that "law does not define man in totality, but with individual acts that belong to the community, and man as a naturalized subject is only an auxiliary concept of legal expertize that regulates the behavior of many people."275 Beckman believes similarly and claims that although legal subjectivity is of a natural person is pragmatically determined by law, she remains a person in the philosophical sense.276 Coughlan believes that legal status is determined by purpose, so he concludes that the legal definition of a person should

-270 Cf. Dewey, J., The Historic Background of Corporate Legal Personality, The Yale Law Journal, 35, 1926, 6, 658 - 661.
+274 Cf. Dewey, J., The Historic Background of Corporate Legal Personality, The Yale Law Journal, 35, 1926, 6, 658 - 661.
 Dewey concludes that the concept of a natural person is dependent on non-legal considerations, such as historical, political, moral, philosophical, metaphysical, theological, which require heavy philosophical analysis.

-271 Kelsen, op. cit. note 107, p.
+275 Kelsen, op. cit. note 109, p.
 49.

-272 Beckman, op. cit. note 256, p.
+276 Beckman, op. cit. note 260, p.
 23.